An Aggressive Way To Double Or Triple Your Income

 As you may know, the covered call trading approach is a great way to generate extra income for your portfolio.
 This strategy involves selling one call option for every 100 shares of a stock you own.

-#-ad_banner-#Selling these option contracts doesn’t just add additional income to your portfolio.
-It also reduces the risk typical investors take by simply buying and holding stock positions.
-(You can find out more information about how this strategy works by reading our covered call primer.)
+Selling these option contracts doesn’t just add additional income to your portfolio… It also reduces the risk typical investors take by simply buying and holding stock positions.
+(Read our covered call primer here.)

 As we’ve mentioned before, covered calls are a relatively conservative way of generating additional income.
 But for more aggressive traders who who want to generate more income, there is the ratio write approach.

 Depending on how you apply this strategy, you could generate double or triple the amount of income that a normal covered call strategy would produce.